Jeremy Rifkin: Youth and education

-Rifkin was born in Denver, Colorado, to Vivette Ravel Rifkin, daughter of Russian Jewish immigrants to Texas, and Milton Rifkin, a plastic-bag manufacturer.
+Rifkin was born in Denver, Colorado, to Vivette Ravel Rifkin and Milton Rifkin, a plastic-bag manufacturer.
 He grew up on the southwest side of Chicago.
 He was president of the graduating class of 1967 at the University of Pennsylvania, where he received a bachelor of science degree in economics at the Wharton School of Finance and Commerce.
 Rifkin was also the recipient of the University of Pennsylvania's General Alumni Association's Award of Merit 1967.

-He had an epiphany when one day in 1967 he walked past a group of students protesting the Vietnam War and picketing the administration building and was amazed to see, as he recalls, that "my frat friends were beating the living daylights out of them.
-I got very upset."
-He organized a freedom-of-speech rally the next day.
-From then on, Rifkin quickly became an active member of the peace movement.
+Rifkin was an active member of the peace movement.
 He attended the Fletcher School of Law and Diplomacy at Tufts University (MA, International Affairs, 1968) where he continued anti-war activities.
 Later he joined Volunteers in Service to America (VISTA).

 1970s

 In 1970, Rifkin founded the People's Bicentennial Commission to provide "revolutionary alternatives for the Bicentennial years."

 In 1973, Rifkin organized a mass protest against oil companies at the commemoration of the 200th Anniversary of the Boston Tea Party at Boston Harbor.
 Thousands joined the protest, as activists dumped empty oil barrels into Boston Harbor.
 The protest came in the wake of the increase in gasoline prices in the fall of 1973, following the OPEC oil embargo.
 Later, this was called a "Boston Oil Party" by the press.